Pietro-DAmelio/SW-Pair_duration/README.md

 <describe how the submitted data were generated from the raw or collected data>
 The data presented here are similar to the raw collected data, they are only simplified and summarized

-DATA-SPECIFIC INFORMATION FOR: longitudinal_dataset.csv
+DATA-SPECIFIC INFORMATION FOR: Longitudinal_dataset.csv

-1. Number of variables: 68
+1. Number of variables: 67

-2. Number of cases/rows: 15660 rows
+2. Number of cases/rows: 15660 rows (including headers)

 3. Variable List: